Near-Linear and Parameterized Approximations for Maximum Cliques in Disk Graphs: Introduction

 Let $D(c,r)$ be a disk with center $c$ and radius $r$.
 If the radius is clear from the context, we may simply write $D(c)$.
 We refer to the intersection of two disks $D(c,r) \cap D(c',r')$ as their \emph{lens}.
 The line through $c$ and $c'$ (oriented towards $c'$) splits this lens into two \emph{half-lenses}; a region left of this line and a region right of this line.
 See \Cref{fig:lens}.

 Let $a$ and $b$ be two points in the plane.
 The Euclidean distance between $a$ and $b$ is denoted by $\dist(a,b)$.
-The \emph{vertical slab} of $a$ and $b$ is the region between the vertical lines through $a$ and $b$, that is, the set of all points whose $x$-coordinate lies between the $x$-coordinates of $a$ and $b$.
+The \emph{vertical slab} of $a$ and $b$ is the region between the vertical lines through $a$ and $b$, that is, the set of all points whose $x$-coordinates lie between the $x$-coordinates of $a$ and $b$.

 A graph is \emph{co-bipartite} if its complement is bipartite.
 Let $X$ and $Y$ be sets of disks such that $G(X)$ and $G(Y)$ are both cliques.
 As observed in~\cite{ClarkCJ90}, $G(X \cup Y)$ is co-bipartite.
 Let $A$ be a set.
 We denote its cardinality by $|A|$.
 Let $X^* \subseteq \D$ be a maximum-size clique in $G(\D)$, i.e., a subset of disks that all pairwise intersect.
 A clique $X \subseteq \D$ of size at least $(1-\eps)|X^*|$ is a $(1-\eps)$-approximate (maximum) clique.